 Where Small Voices Can Be Heard

-The mission of the Child Advocacy Center is to provide Lincoln, Lancaster County and Southeast Nebraska with a coordinated, team approach to the problem of child abuse.
-Our goals are to reduce trauma, seek justice, and foster hope and healing for children and their non-offending caregivers.
-The Child Advocacy Center establishes a safe, child friendly environment for interviews and medical evaluations for the alleged child victim and offers continued support to the child and non-offending family members.
-We also promote specialized training for professionals as well as public education and prevention efforts.
+The mission of the Child Advocacy Center is to respond to child abuse through a team approach designed to reduce trauma, seek justice, and foster hope and healing for children and their families.
+The Child Advocacy Center establishes a safe, child friendly environment for fact-finding interviews, medical evaluations, and therapy services for children and offers continued support through advocacy.
+We also promote specialized training for professionals, public education, and prevention efforts.

 What kinds of cases are seen at the Child Advocacy Center?

-The Child Advocacy Center is available for interviewing and medical evaluations of children, not needing emergency medical care, under the age of 18, who are alleged to have been victims of:
+The Child Advocacy Center is available for fact-finding interviews and medical examinations of children who are alleged to have been victims of:

 What hours are you available to help?

 The Child Advocacy Center’s normal hours of operations are Monday-Friday (8:30 a.m. to 5:00 p.m.).
 For emergency situations, the Child Advocacy Center can be accessed by law enforcement, the Department of Health and Human Services and area hospitals via our after-hour emergency number.